nullstalgia/iron-heart/README.md

 ## How to use
 1. Place the executable in a convenient spot
     - It will generate a log file and configuration file on first launch
-    - You can copy it into [VRCX](https://github.com/vrcx-team/VRCX)'s App Autostart folder, or add a shortcut instead!
+    - You can then make a shortcut to the file, and place it in [VRCX](https://github.com/vrcx-team/VRCX)'s App Auto-Launcher folder to have it start alongside VRChat!
 2. Power on and wear the Heart Rate sensor
 3. Find the device in the list of Discovered Devices
     - Only compatible devices\* will be shown in the list!